fgabel/Deep-Learning-and-Automated-Driving-Papernotes/comments/VoxelNet: End-to-End Learning for Point Cloud Based 3D Object Detection.md

 **Notes**:
 * This paper basically aims at translating the principles of convolutional neural nets (mostly used in deep learning in the image domain) onto the 3D domain.
 However, as convolutions assumes a regular grid structure, we have to discretize the pixels similarly.
-This is a loss of information that might cost us.
-Other approaches avoiding this are PointNets that work without convolutions.
+This entails a potentially unnecessary loss of information.
+Other approaches such as PointNets avoid this by working without convolutions.
-* 3D convolutions are expensive!
+* 3D convolutions are extremely expensive, limiting the amount of possible computations and network depth.